mWater/offline-leaflet-map/README.md

 * **onReady:** All IndexedDb operations are asynch, onReady will be called when the DB is ready and tile images can be retrieved.
-* onError(optional): Will be called if anything goes wrong.
+* onError(optional): Will be called if anything goes wrong with (errorType, errorData), more details in Errors section.
 * storeName(optional): If you ever need to change the default storeName: "OfflineLeafletTileImages".

 **Methods:**